Learning About Hypoxia Through the Hypoxia Communications Toolkit

 While hypoxia does not harm humans directly, it does harm the communities of aquatic organisms that live in Long Island Sound.
 In the same way that humans need oxygen to live, fish and other aquatic life need to obtain oxygen from the water.
 Without enough oxygen in Long Island Sound, fish and other organisms can be harmed or killed, leading to degraded aquatic communities.

 How does hypoxia occur?
 During summer, the surface water of the Sound heats up and forms a distinct layer “floating” over the cooler bottom water.
 This reduces mixing of oxygen from the surface layer to the bottom layer, making hypoxia more likely.
 Excessive inputs of nutrients can amplify hypoxic conditions by triggering increased algae growth.
-When the algae die and sink, they consume oxygen in the bottom layer as they decompose.
+Zooplankton, microscopic animals that eat algae, also may increase in abundance and biomass.
+When algae or the organisms that eat algae die, the organic matter sinks to the bottom.
+Bacteria and other microbes then feed on the decomposing matter, consuming oxygen in the process.
+The depleted oxygen leaves fish and shellfish stressed or displaced and, in severe cases, causes die-offs.

 Long Island Sound has had widespread hypoxia in late summer for many years but significant improvements have been achieved through targeted nitrogen reduction and management.
-In 2024, the Sound had an all-time low of 43 square miles with an average of 92 square miles (from 2020-2024) – a 56 percent reduction since 2000.
+In 2025, the Sound had an all-time low of 18 square miles with a running five-year average of 83 square miles (2021-2025).
+In contrast, in 1994, when efforts to improve water quality were just beginning, over one-third of the Sound, 394 square miles, experienced hypoxia.

 While the extent of hypoxia has decreased greatly in the Sound, there is still much more to be done to reduce the impact of low oxygen.
 The Long Island Sound Partnership remains dedicated to supporting continuous monitoring and modeling, informing science-driven management, and informing and engaging with the public to further reduce nutrients and hypoxia in the Sound.